-The main office of Album Interior is located inside a historical building dated 1593, defined by an architectural complex recalling the structure of a patrician Domus.
+The studio is located inside a historical building dated 1593, defined by an architectural complex recalling the structure of a patrician Domus.
 The building includes a cloister, several small courtyards, and a botanical garden like the typical residences in ancient Rome to which a private chapel was added in 1600.

 The classical references continue with the protruding cornice wall (tympanum) on the façade of the church, such as on the outer front of an ancient Greek and Roman temples, and with the interior rectangular plan, typical of the sacred buildings of that time.
 Along the perimeter, the chapel shows a Corinthian-styled arcade, decorated with ribbed columns.

-The office interior design conveys the Album Interior guiding principle to re-edit classical style into a contemporary guise.
+The office interior design conveys to re-edit classical style into a contemporary guise.

 In a continuous flow of historical cross-references, all pieces of furniture reveals an eclectic mark of the decorative and architectonical overlays from the changes made in the XVIII and XX centuries.